This post contains affiliate links that earn commissions from qualifying purchases.

 Another favorite essay was “Finding My Way” by Karen Joy Fowler, author of The Jane Austen Book Club.
 This essay delves into the challenging experience of working toward becoming a professional writer.

-The essays are some of the best features in the book, and I could go on listing more favorites.
+The essays are some of the best features in the book, and I could go on listing many more favorites.
 I’m sure that every writer at any stage of writing will find something beneficial among these nuggets of wisdom and experience.

 The book is well organized with chapters on “Inspiration and the Creative Life,” “The Ecosystem of Story,” “Beginnings and Endings,” “Narrative Design,” “Characterization,” “Worldbuilding,” and “Revision.”